 Rome from the Tiber River

-After a while, we reached the city center and only then that I realized that I actually missed one of the important landmarks of the city during the day tour – the Pantheon.
-It is a Roman temple turned church, built from 118-128 AD.
+After a while, we reached the city center, and only then did I realize that I actually missed one of the important landmarks of the city during the walking day tour.
+The Pantheon is a Roman temple turned church, built from 118-128 AD.
 Millions of people visit the site, which is also informally known as “Santa Maria Rotonda”.

 The Pantheon by night